 - An Honours Bachelor of Science Degree from Trent University (and hopefully a teaching diploma from Queens University)

 As you can tell from the list these are the three degrees that, thanks to some help from my RESPs ,that I helped my daughters’ receive.
 My youngest daughter has just graduated from Trent University, and as I mentioned in the post I did for me eldest daughter’s degree So That is What $50,000 looks like, it was another excellent investment.
-Whether my son goes to post-secondary education, we shall see (we are hopeful), but so far aside from being able to retire, I feel I have gone 3 for 3 on these investments (making them my best investments).
+Whether my son goes to post-secondary education, we shall see (we are hopeful).
+So far aside from being able to retire, I feel I have gone 3 for 3 on these investments.
+I think this makes these investments, my best.

-This is not to say, that if you have decided not to help your children with their post-secondary education you are a bad parent (far from it, many folks just cannot afford to help their kids), just that I have made some awful investments in my time, luckily I have made a few good ones as well.
+This is not to say, that if you have decided not to help your children with their post-secondary education you are a bad parent.
+Far from it, many folks just cannot afford to help their kids.
+I have made some awful investments in my time, luckily I have made a few good ones as well.